haibeey/daemonize/README.md

 #  Daemonize
-if you want to start a process in  background, Then you should checkout daemonize
+if you want to start a process in  background, Then you should checkout daemonize.
+Works on unix style systems.

 ###  Usage
 daemonize -program python3 -args app.py -name pythonapp